 Closed head injury.
 With this type of brain injury, the skull is left intact but the brain is impacted from bruised brain tissues, torn blood vessels, pressure within the skull, or swelling in the brain.
 Consequently, brain damage can occur that can lead to life-long problems.

 If you or a loved one suffered any type of head trauma in a slip and fall accident, you may be a victim of someone’s negligent actions and may have rights to pursue a premises liability claim.
-To discuss the details of your case, please contact us for a free consultation.
+To discuss the details of your case, please contact us online or call our office at 800.362.9329.